SwEng-UCM/the-boys-are-jack-in-town/USERMANUAL.md

 You lose the round and your bet.

 **Q: What does 'Undo' do?**
-It reverts your last action if available — including achievements.
+It reverts your last action if available.

-**Q: Can I reset progress or achievements?**
-Not currently.
-Resetting may be added in a future version.

 **Q: Can I play in Spanish?**
 Yes!
 Use the Options menu to change the game language.